BenjaminSmall94/reading-notes/Code201/Class-04.md

 Functions contain a series of statements organized together to accomplish a specific task.
 Usually functions will take parameters as input, and produce a return value as output.
 A method is function that is part of an object.
 Objects are models of the real world comprised of methods and variables.
 JavaScript and the web browser come with several pre-defined Objects.

-Declaring a functions requires the function keyword, a name followed buy open and close parantheses containing necessary parameters (if any), and lastly a set of curly braces surrounding the lines of code to be accessed.
+Declaring a functions requires the function keyword, a name followed by open and close parentheses containing necessary parameters (if any), and lastly a set of curly braces surrounding the lines of code to be accessed.

 ### 6 Reasons for Pair Programming